Jmwofford/babyDiv_WDI-curriculum/morning_exercises/git/git-github-setup.md

 git config --global mergetool.vscode.cmd "code --wait $MERGED"
 ```

-## Create a Github Enterprise account.

-1. Go to https://git.generalassemb.ly and create a new account.
-  - git.generalassemb.ly is where you will manage your homework and work through GA specific exercises.

-2. Go to https://www.github.com and create a new account (or log into your existing one)
-  - We will use this site for hosting projects and looking at tools available to the open source community.
 <!--
 2. After creating an account, we need to set up an SSH key for your account.
 SSH is a super-secure way to transmit data.
 This is going to be tough and highly technical, but just make sure you follow the instructions **EXACTLY** the way that Github suggests.